-When the circuit breaker hit, many picked up different hobbies to help keep themselves sane.
+COVID-19 meant that people are staying home more often and many picked up different hobbies to help keep themselves sane.
 Some started working out, some learned how to play an instrument while others like me got serious about cooking.

 Seeing all my friends start cooking encouraged me to do the same.
 Hopefully, the following fuss-free dishes will inspire you to pick up cooking.
 Trust me – if I can do it, anyone can.

 Who said healthy food can’t taste good?
 Savoury and full of cheesy goodness, this dish is a solution to those looking to get their protein fix for the day.
 The combination of pan seared chicken breast, mozzarella cheese and pesto sauce make for an extremely flavourful yet healthy meal.

 When eaten right after cooking, the dish is full of different textures as you bite through the light crust on the chicken into the juicy meat and finally into the melted cheese.